danbev/learning-quantum-computing/README.md

 so a current in a close loop can theoretically flow forever.
 In a qubit made of a superconductor loop, a current oscillates back and forth around a loop.
-A microwave is injected which excites the current into a superposition of states This design is used by IBM’s cloud platform Q Experience which is the basis for the code used in this book.
-It is also used by Google and a private venture called Quantum Circuits, Inc. (QCI)
+A microwave is injected which excites the current into a superposition of states This design is used by IBM’s cloud platform Q Experience and is is also used by Google and a private venture called Quantum Circuits, Inc. (QCI)

 #### Interference
 Observables are properties of an object that we can measure, for example the objects